faithfulco/andreashandelwebsite/content/talk/2021-01-cv-resume/index.md

 ---
-title: Thoughts and tips on CVs and resumes
+title: Tips for writing a (hopefully good) CV or resume
 summary: A presentation for our departmental PhD and MS students on how to create CVs and resumes
 abstract: ""
-event: PhD Seminar
+event: Graduate Seminar
 location: Athens, US
 authors: ["andreashandel"]